-Our outside director compensation policy also provides for an annual award to continuing non-employee directors who have served as a director for at least six months on the date of each annual meeting of stockholders of an option to purchase shares of common stock with a grant date fair value of \$100,000.
+Our outside director compensation policy also provides for an annual award to continuing non-employee directors who have served as a director for at least six months on the date of each annual meeting of stockholders of an option to purchase 100,000 shares of common stock at a per-share exercise price equal to the fair market value of a share of common stock on the date of each annual meeting.
 The annual award vests, assuming continued service, on the earlier to occur of the anniversary of the date of grant and the date immediately preceding the next annual meeting of stockholders.